-9Muhammad Abu Zahra, "The Greatest Miracle."
+&lt;sup>9Muhammad Abu Zahra, "The Greatest Miracle."

-& temperance, and 'dealing' with antagonists ranged between chit-chat & bluster, to finding excuses and haphazard solutions - or as I myself call it, "Patching" (the holes) - to save the word of Allah from the clutches of the deniers, the astray and the ones who lead others astray.
+All efforts and active forces in the Islamic world have been enlisted to repel the "Enemies of Allah".
+Criticism of Allah's book has been met with a reception that varies from forbearance & irritation, between insult & vilification and between suppression & temperance, and 'dealing' with antagonists ranged between chit-chat & bluster, to finding excuses and haphazard solutions - or as I myself call it, "Patching" (the holes) - to save the word of Allah from the clutches of the deniers, the astray and the ones who lead others astray.
 Between hitting and slapping, punching and physical eradication, seeking closeness to Allah through the blood of that insolent fabricator of lies about Allah, denier of his signs, so that he be a warning to his like, the forces of the Devil, "and Satan indeed found his calculation true concerning them, for they followed him..."
 (34:20) them and the seducers.
-Then they topple into the Fire of Hell all of them together10.
+Then they topple into the Fire of Hell all of them together.
 They are the ones who Allah curses, and those who curse, curse them!!

-Indeed opposing the Qur'an was a natural process that arose with the rise of Islam, but the new religion killed it in the cradle, or at least was able to silence it for a while.
+Indeed opposing the Qur'ān was a natural process that arose with the rise of Islam, but the new religion killed it in the cradle, or at least was able to silence it for a while.
 That was after the astounding victory that it achieved in the Arabian Peninsula and the area surrounding it.
 Indeed it was such a tremendous breakthrough that it temporarily diverted attention away from that which interplays in it of (opposing) forces and deep contradictions that don't appear on the surface except in moments of quiet and stability or at the times of fitna.